rhdtownsend/msg/docs/source/appendices/grid-tools/make_photon_passband.rst

 Description
 -----------

-The :command:`make_photon_passband` tool creates a passband function for evaluating photon fluxes, and write it to a :f-schema:`passband` file.
+The :program:`make_photon_passband` tool creates a passband function for evaluating photon fluxes, and write it to a :f-schema:`passband` file.